google/app-reporting-pack/README.md

 1. Optionally put your `google-ads.yaml` there or be ready to provide all Ads API credentials

-1. Optionally adjust settings in `settings.ini`
+1. Optionally adjust settings in `gcp/settings.ini`

 1. Run installation:

 ```
 ./gcp/install.sh
 ```

 If you already have ARP configuration (`app_reporting_pack.yaml`) then you can directly deploy all components via running:

 ```
 ./gcp/setup.sh deploy_public_index deploy_all start
 ```

->TIP: when you install via clicking Cloud Run Button basically you run the same install.sh but in an automatically created Shell.
+> TIP: when you install via clicking Cloud Run Button basically you run the same `install.sh` but in an automatically created Shell.

 The setup script with 'deploy_all' target does the followings:

-* enable APIs
+- enable APIs
-* grant required IAM permissions
+- grant required IAM permissions
-* create a repository in Artifact Repository
+- create a Docker repository in Artifact Repository
-* build a Docker image (using `gcp/workload-vm/Dockerfile` file)
+- build a Docker image (using `gcp/workload-vm/Dockerfile` file)
-* publish the image into the repository
+- publish the image into the repository
-* deploy Cloud Function `create-vm` (from gcp/cloud-functions/create-vm/) (using environment variables in env.yaml file)
+- deploy Cloud Function `create-vm` (from gcp/cloud-functions/create-vm/) (using environment variables in env.yaml file)
-* deploy configs to GCS (config.yaml and google-ads.yaml) (to a bucket with a name of current GCP project id and 'arp' subfolder)
+- deploy configs to GCS (`app_reporting_pack.yaml` and `google-ads.yaml`) (to a bucket with a name of current GCP project id and 'arp' subfolder)
-* create a Scheduler job for publishing a pubsub message with arguments for the CF
+- create a Scheduler job for calling the create-vm Cloud Function

 The setup script with 'deploy_public_index' uploads the index.html webpage on a GCS public bucket, the page that you can use to track installation progress, and create a dashboard at the end.

 What happens when a pubsub message published (as a result of `setup.sh start`):

-* the Cloud Function 'create-vm' get a message with arguments and create a virtual machine based a Docker container from the Docker image built during the installation
+- the Cloud Function 'create-vm' get a message with arguments and create a virtual machine based a Docker container from the Docker image built during the installation
-* the VM on startup parses the arguments from the CF (via VM's attributes) and execute ARP in quite the same way as it executes locally (using `run-local.sh`).
+- the VM on startup parses the arguments from the CF (via VM's attributes) and execute ARP in quite the same way as it executes locally (using `run-local.sh`).
   Additionally the VM's entrypoint script deletes the virtual machine upon completion of the run-local.sh.

+#### No public IP

+If in your GCP project it's forbidden to assign public IPs to GCE virtual machines then by default the installed solution (either manually or through Cloud Run Button) will fail to run.
+It's because VMs created by the `create-vm` cloud function will fail to start.

+To work around this you should use the manual installation (not via Cloud Run Button) with one addition - before executing `setup.sh` or `install.sh` make this change in in `gcp/settings.ini` file:

+- uncomment the option `no-public-ip = true` in `[compute]` section

+With that option enabled the CF will be creating VMs without public IPs.
+But by default they won't get access to Google network, and as so they won't be able to access Docker image.
+So VMs will start but do nothing.
+And also they won't be deleted.

+To overcome this you need to enable 'Private Google Access' option for the default subnetwork.
+All created machines by default will be assigned to that subnetwork and will get access to Google Cloud services by default even without a public IP.

+To enable the option follow these steps:

+- open GCE virtual machines
+- choose a ARP VM, it will have name like arp-vm-xxxxxxxxxxxxx
+- click on its network interface (next to its internal IP - usually "nic0")
+- in the first list "Network interface details" click on "default" subnetwork for the interface
+- click Edit and enable 'Private Google Access' option, save

 ### Troubleshooting

+The most important thing to understand - you should use Cloud Logging to diagnose and track execution progress of ARP VMs.
+In the end of execution VMs are deleted.
+If you see an existing VM from execution it's signal of something wrong happened.

+#### Docker image failed to build

 If you're getting an error at the creating Docker repository step:

 ```
 ERROR: (gcloud.artifacts.repositories.create) INVALID_ARGUMENT: Maven config is not supported for format "DOCKER"
 - '@type': type.googleapis.com/google.rpc.DebugInfo